Harriet2004/Operating-Systems/README.md

 Run the following command:
 ./mmcopier <number_of_files> <source_dir> <destination_dir>
 number_of_files: Number of files to copy (must be between 1 and 10).
-source_dir: The directory containing the source files (e.g., source_dir/source1.txt).
+source_dir: The directory containing the source files (e.g., source_dir).
 destination_dir: The target directory where the files will be copied.
 If no target directory present, program will create one.

 Task 2: Multithreaded Single File Copying